statamic/docs/content/collections/docs/stache.md

 ---
 ## Overview

-Rather than using a database as a storage layer, Statamic compiles the data in your content files into an efficient index-based system that is then stored in Laravel's application cache.
+Rather than using a database as a storage layer, Statamic compiles the data in your content files into an efficient index-based system stored in Laravel's application cache.
 This stache can be rebuilt from scrach at any time.
 This is often done when content or settings change, or when updates are deployed to a production server.

 <figure class='bg-mint'>
     <img src="/img/tom-selleck-lg.jpg" alt="Tom Selleck as Magnum P.I.">